MDL-UzL/DenseSeg/README.md

 ```

 ## Data
-All the data should be in the 'dataset/data' folder.
+All the data should be in the `dataset/data` folder.
+Please download the part (like segmentation, landmarks or data splits) of the dataset we provide [here](https://cloud.imi.uni-luebeck.de/s/ASSPxXoDtNCDLSX).

 ### JSRT Datset
 Please refer to ngaggion's [repository](https://github.com/ngaggion/Chest-xray-landmark-dataset/blob/main/Preprocess-JSRT.ipynb) to download and preprocess the JSRT dataset as well for his provided landmarks.
 We further reduce the resolution to 256x256 pixel and organize the images and landmarks as two pytorch tensors in a python dictionary `JSRT_img0_lms.pth`.